wrussell1999/food-flex-discord/README.md

 Voting is closed and a results message will be sent to the chat.

 ### Leaderboard
 This is a read-only channel that updates every day once there are new results.
 This shows the overall scores over a period of time.
 This can be a month, university term, or a year.
+You can also see the leaderboard at [here.](https://foodflex.wrussell.co.uk/leaderboard)

 ## Docs
 See the wiki for documentation on commands, json data and more.